nantes/reddit_fetcher/README.md

   * Improve sorting mostly for controversial topics without fetching  https://api.reddit.com/r/pics/controversial.json
   * some refactor for components (like item: would be nice to calculate the time outside the component)
   * implement sagas for async calls (FETCH_REDDIT)
+  * Add some  error notice visualization in case of fetch error